 Internally: A tea can be made from the flowers and leafs, capsules and tinctures can also be made.

-Topically: when to stop bleeding all someone must do is crush with your hands or crew some yarrow leafs and place the yarrow wad on the bleeding, a tea can be made dipping your bandage and holding it on to the affected area, I have done this after a tooth extraction to stop the bleeding, “The same idea as using black tea bag” because it is high in tannins; you can also dry leafs and flowers, make them into a fine powder, then dust the wound.
+Topically: when to stop bleeding all someone must do is crush with your hands or crew some yarrow leaf and place the moistened wad on the bleeding wound.
+Alternately, a tea can be made to dip your bandage in and holding it on the affected area, I have done this after a tooth extraction to stop the bleeding, “The same idea as using black tea bag” because it is high in tannins.
+You can also dry leafs and flowers, make them into a fine powder, then dust the wound.

-Using yarrow as a companion plant, will drive away many common garden insects, it is also said to help nearby plants to resist disease.
-When planting near other herbs yarrow will increase the volatile oil content in those herbs, deepening their fragrance and flavor.
-The leaf will speed up the decomposition of your compost, by adding one leaf to each wheel barrow load of compost.
+Using yarrow as a companion plant will drive away many common garden insects, it is also said to help nearby plants resist disease.
+When planted near other herbs, yarrow will increase the volatile oil content in those herbs, deepening their fragrance and flavor.
+Adding one leaf to each wheel barrow load of compost will speed up the decomposition of your compost.

 Asteraceae Daisies and sunflowers are among the members of the family.